briankwest/signalwire-pom/POM.md

 | `numbered` | boolean | No | If true, enables heading numbering for this and all subsequent sibling sections. |
 | `numberedBullets` | boolean | No | If true, bullet points in this section are numbered instead of using dashes. |

+**Note**: Each section must have at least one of: `body`, `bullets`, or `subsections`.
+A section containing only a title without any content or nested sections is invalid.

 ### **JSON Structure**

 The entire POM document is a JSON array of top-level section objects.